pepemiyashiro/vtranscript/CODE_REVIEW_CHECKLIST.md

 3. Consolidate console instances
 4. Make chunk_duration configurable

-### Phase 4: Architecture (Future)
+### Phase 4: Architecture (Future / Optional for Personal Use)
 1. Refactor VideoTranscriptor
 2. Add comprehensive type hints
 3. Pool initialization optimization
 4. Shared memory for parallel mode

+### ~~Phase 5: Version Management~~ (SKIPPED - Personal Project)
+- Version tracking not needed for single-user project
+- Can set everything to 1.0.0 and forget about it

 ---

 ## 📝 NOTES

+**Project Context**: Personal single-user project - version tracking and external user concerns are not priorities.

 **Overall Assessment**: The codebase is functional and well-designed for its purpose.
 The parallel processing feature is particularly well-implemented.
-Main concerns are consistency issues (versions, defaults) and some code duplication that impacts maintainability.
-No critical security issues found.
+Main concerns are:
+1. **Actual bugs** that affect functionality (VAD flag, temp file check) - HIGH PRIORITY
+2. **Code quality** issues that impact maintainability - MEDIUM PRIORITY
+3. **Version inconsistencies** - LOW PRIORITY (personal use, no external users)

-**Recommendation**: Focus on Phase 1 critical fixes first, as they have user-facing impact.
-Code quality improvements can be addressed incrementally.
+**Recommendation**: Focus on Phase 1 critical fixes that affect actual functionality.
+Version management can be simplified to v1.0.0 everywhere and ignored.
+Code quality improvements can be addressed incrementally as needed.

 ---

-**Checklist Progress**: 0/54 items completed
+**Checklist Progress**: 3/54 items completed (All high-priority critical issues resolved! ✅)